 Read more about LTA’s efforts here.

-The statement is written by The Land Trust for Tennessee’s Vice President of Conservation Emily Parish.
-Emily is a veteran conservation professional with over 16 years with the organization.
-She also serves as a member of the Land Trust Alliance’s Conservation Defense Advisory Council.
+The statement is written by The Land Trust for Tennessee’s Vice President Emily Parish.
+Emily is a veteran conservation professional with over 18 years with the organization.
+She also serves as the Southeast representative on the Land Trust Alliance’s Terrafirma Members Committee.